cmccabe/redfish/README.txt

-The OneFish Distributed Filesystem
+The RedFish Distributed Filesystem
 ==============================================================================
-OneFish is a distributed filesystem built with the needs of Hadoop in mind.
+RedFish is a distributed filesystem built with the needs of Hadoop in mind.

-See http://www.club.cc.cmu.edu/~cmccabe/onefish.html for the most up-to-date information about OneFish.
+See http://www.club.cc.cmu.edu/~cmccabe/redfish.html for the most up-to-date information about RedFish.

 Requirements
 ==============================================================================
-OneFish requires libjson-c.
+RedFish requires CMake, libjson-c, and libev.

 See INSTALL.txt for details about installation.

 License
 ==============================================================================
-OneFish is licensed under the Apach License version 2.0.
+RedFish is licensed under the Apache License version 2.0.
 See LICENSE.txt for details.